 We have an active corporate development program and routinely evaluate potential acquisitions, investments and strategic alliances involving complementary technologies, design teams, products and companies.
-We also periodically evaluate the merits of a potential divestment of one or more of our existing business lines.
 We expect to pursue such transactions if appropriate opportunities arise.
 However, we may not be able to identify suitable transactions in the future or if we do identify such transactions, we may not be able to complete them on commercially acceptable terms or at all.
 We also face intense competition for acquisitions from other acquirers in our industry.
 These competing acquirers may have significantly greater financial and other resources than us, which may prevent us from successfully pursuing a transaction.
 In the event we pursue acquisitions, we will face numerous risks including:

-- · diversion of management's attention from normal daily operations of our business; - difficulties in entering markets where competitors have stronger market positions; - difficulties in improving and integrating the financial reporting capabilities and operating systems of any acquired operations, particularly foreign and formerly private operations, as needed to maintain effective internal control over financial reporting and disclosure controls and procedures; - · loss of any key personnel of the acquired company as well as their know-how, relationships and expertise, which is common following an acquisition; - maintaining customer, supplier or other favorable business relationships of acquired operations; - generating insufficient revenue from completed acquisitions to offset increased expenses associated with any abandoned or completed acquisitions; - · acquiring material or unknown leasehold, environmental, regulatory, infringement, contractual or other liabilities associated with any acquired operations; - litigation frequently associated with merger and acquisition transactions; and, - · increasing expense associated with amortization or depreciation of intangible and tangible assets we acquire.
+- · diversion of management's attention from normal daily operations of our business; - · difficulties in entering markets where competitors have stronger market positions; - difficulties in improving and integrating the financial reporting capabilities and operating systems of any acquired operations, particularly foreign and formerly private operations, as needed to maintain effective internal control over financial reporting and disclosure controls and procedures; - loss of any key personnel of the acquired company as well as their know-how, relationships and expertise, which is common following an acquisition; - maintaining customer, supplier or other favorable business relationships of acquired operations; - · generating insufficient revenue from completed acquisitions to offset increased expenses associated with any abandoned or completed acquisitions; - · acquiring material or unknown leasehold, environmental, regulatory, infringement, contractual or other liabilities associated with any acquired operations; - litigation frequently associated with merger and acquisition transactions; and - · increasing expense associated with amortization or depreciation of intangible and tangible assets we acquire.